MolBIFFM/diana/README.md

 ---

-Research observing relations of communities of protein-protein interaction networks and protein function includes:
+Integrative research observing relations of communities of protein-protein interaction networks and protein function includes:

 - Chen, J. and Yuan, B. (2006) **Detecting functional modules in the yeast** **protein–protein interaction network**, *Bioinformatics*, 22, 2283-2290.